play-co/shooter/views/readme.md

 ### WorldView Class

-The `WorldView` class is the superview for a view to contain all views in a game.
+The `WorldView` class is the superview that contains all views in the game.
-It provides utility functions to manages views, particles and layers.
+It provides utility functions for managing views, particles and layers.

-This view blocks all input events so you need to use this in combination with an `InputView`.
+This view blocks all input events so you need to use it in combination with an `InputView`.

 #### Methods

 __reset()__

-Reset all particles systems.
+Reset all particle systems.

 __obtainView(opts)__